nextest-rs/nextest/site/src/book/minimum-versions.md

 nextest-version = { required = "0.9.53", recommended = "0.9.55" }
 ```

-> NOTE: Versions of nextest prior to 0.9.55 do not support the `nextest-version` configuration.
+> **Note:** Versions of nextest prior to 0.9.55 do not support the `nextest-version` configuration.
 Depending on how old the version is, nextest may print an "unknown configuration" warning or ignore nextest-version entirely.

 ## Bypassing the version check